 - Review the program every 6-12 months.

 - Review and compare production and safety performance records.

 - Survey users of the PPE to ensure that products are still fulfilling the requirements.

 - Make results available to everyone within the company.

-If you think your company or business would benefit from a new PPE program, please contact your State Sales Manager to set up a meeting today! +61 7 3265 2944
+If you think your company or business would benefit from a new PPE program, please contact your State Sales Manager to set up a meeting today!
+Call us on +61 7 3265 2944

 Resources: https://fswqap.worksafe.qld.gov.au/etools/ Copyright © is jointly held by the State of Queensland (Department of Employment and Industrial Relations), University of Queensland and Curtin University of Technology (November 2007)